basimkhajwal/LSD/README.md

 #### TODO:
 - [ ] Add timer for each platform
+- [ ] Add a pause option/screen
+- [ ] Gesture detection and pinch zoom in/out
 - [ ] Customize shader for the game (add a new one)
 - [ ] Add JSON read/write for a persistent Settings value
 - [ ] Create a settings screen